jonhiggs/jcb/README.md

 # jcb

-A TUI personal budgeting program.

-It's fast, familiar (heavily inspired by Vim and Mutt) and powerful TUI peronsal budgeting program.
+A TUI personal budgeting program that is fast, familiar (heavily inspired by Vim and Mutt) and powerful.

 (Still under heavy development but usable)